COP26: Running Blog

 A successful outcome from Glasgow therefore depends on how far countries close the emissions gap by the end of the COP, and a COP decision that ensures commitments are ratcheted up quickly in the years that follow.
 A proposal for NDCs to be reviewed and strengthened every year until 2025 has been put forward by the Climate Vulnerable Forum and has growing support, including from the High Ambition Coalition.

-2 November – Day two
+2 November – Day TWO

 Another big day in Glasgow!
 As negotiations continue and discussions develop, it’s becoming clear that success at COP26 will be defined by three things: